HackYourFuture/JavaScript3/Week1/MAKEME.md

 **`style.css`**

-- Add your own styling.
+- Add your own CSS styling.
+Use `style.css` for all your styling your HTML.
+Avoid using JavaScript for styling unless there is a genuine need.

+    **You are not allowed to use a CSS library such as Bootstrap.**

 **Hints:**